 - 5.1 In 2015 there are exceedences of the annual mean nitrogen dioxide objective predicted in Warwick, Learnington Spa and Kenilworth, which reflects the outcomes of the Review and Assessment process.
-For PM10 and PM{2.5}, there are no exceedences of the objectives, either in 2015, or in any of the 2028 scenarios. - 5.2 For all pollutants, there are much lower concentrations in 2028 than in 2015.
-This reduction is associated with the introduction of more stringent emissions controls on new vehicles via Euro standards; in 13 years' time the Euro 6/VI vehicles will make up the majority of the fleet on the roads in the UK. - 5.3 In general, the 'Preferred Option' scenario has mostly negligible to slight increases throughout Warwick, Leamington Spa, Kenilworth and Stoneleigh.
+For PM10 and PM2.5, there are no exceedences of the objectives, either in 2015, or in any of the 2028 scenarios. - 5.2 For all pollutants, there are much lower concentrations in 2028 than in 2015.
+This reduction is associated with the introduction of more stringent emissions controls on new vehicles via Euro standards; in 13 years' time the Euro 6/VI vehicles will make up the majority of the fleet on the roads in the UK.
+Although there is still some uncertainty relating to the real world emissions of Euro 6/VI vehicles, it is considered that substantial reductions in concentrations will occur by 2028. - 5.3 In general, the 'Preferred Option' scenario has mostly negligible to slight increases throughout Warwick, Leamington Spa, Kenilworth and Stoneleigh.
 Beneficial impacts are mainly seen on High Street and Jury Street in Warwick, and along The Square, High Street and Borrowell Lane in Kenilworth.
 The same patterns are apparent for PM10, although the magnitudes of change are smaller. - 5.4 Overall, the increase in emissions from road traffic generated by the Preferred Option for the housing provision of the Local Plan has a negligible impact on air quality conditions throughout Warwick, Learnington Spa, Kenilworth and Stoneleigh.